Technical Analysis: Rounding Bottom Pattern

 Under which trend conditions does the Rounding Bottom Pattern provide the most accurate results?

-The Symmetrical Triangle provides the most accurate results during a period of consolidation within a strong trend, as it indicates a continuation of the prevailing trend upon completion.
+The Rounding Bottom Pattern provides the most accurate results during a period of consolidation within a strong trend, as it indicates a continuation of the prevailing trend upon completion.

 Disclaimer